 Web Site Developer (VERY MUCH NEED YOU!
 Must be willing to work in the Windows environment, using the free Microsoft Expression Web or the other more advanced Microsoft "Visual" development software.)

-The above three job categories may be filled by
+The above four job categories may be filled by

 people anywhere in the world provided they are trained in the use of